amkirsch/chef-cookbook-phoenix/README.md

 ``````

-Create a chef-repo (place in the /root/ dir in this example!) with the
+Create a chef-repo (placed in the /root/ directory in this example) with the
 following structure and files:

 ``````